MaterializeInc/materialize/play/mbta/doc/mbta-setup.md

 generally does not wake up until 5-6 am, so there may be no data in the stream when the system has closed for the night.

-To make sure that the demo works properly, avoid changing things in [workspace](../workspace).
+To reduce the chance of things breaking, avoid changing things in [workspace](../workspace).

-All the setup assumes you are running commands from [mbtaupsert directory](../) (<materialize root directory>/demo/mbtaupsert).
+All the setup assumes you are running commands from [mbta directory](../) (<materialize root directory>/play/mbta).

 ## One time setup